MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 ### Best practices

-We recommend you to implement web storage capabilities to cache the users app data.
+We recommend you to implement web storage capabilities to cache the user's app data.
 This helps to load the app faster in subsequent launches.

 ### Limitations